In Democratic Debate, A Fiery Clash Over U.S. Role In Syria

 The most fiery clash in the Democratic debate over Syria came between the two military veterans on the stage.

-Hawaii Rep. Tulsi Gabbard, who served in Iraq, said Trump has blood on his hands for abandoning Syrian Kurds, but went on to accuse members of both parties of fueling "regime change wars" across the Middle East.
+Hawaii Rep. Tulsi Gabbard, who served in Iraq, said Trump has blood on his hands for abandoning Syrian Kurds, but she went on to accuse members of both parties of fueling "regime change wars" across the Middle East.

-South Bend, Ind., Mayor Pete Buttigieg, who served in Afghanistan, shot back at the Hawaii congresswoman saying she was "dead wrong" and argued the "slaughter going on in Syria" was President Trump's fault, not a consequence of America's presence in the region.
+South Bend, Ind., Mayor Pete Buttigieg, who served in Afghanistan, shot back at the congresswoman, saying she was "dead wrong," and argued that the "slaughter going on in Syria" is Trump's fault, not a consequence of America's presence in the region.

 "We need to get out of Syria, but it's also the case that a small number of specialized special operations forces and intelligence capabilities were the only thing that stood between that part of Syria and what we're seeing now, which is the beginning of a genocide and the resurgence of ISIS," said Buttigieg.